 On top of this, there's no incentive for Delaware to make changes.
 Delaware receives a lot of money from the businesses that incorporate in Delaware.
 If it changed its laws to be more favorable to employees, the businesses would leave, reducing Delaware's income.

 Corporations are some of the most powerful voices in America.
 Is this the right way to govern them?

 The Delaware Court of Chancery became very popular with corporations.
-Businesses felt (and still do) that the judges on the Court of Chancery understood how a business functions and therefore were qualified to make legal business decisions.
+Businesses felt (and still do) that the judges on the Court of Chancery understood how business functions and therefore were qualified to make legal business decisions.

 Today, it's very simple how judges on the Court of Chancery assess what's in the best interest of a company.
 The judges want to make sure that managers and directors are using their best business judgment to benefit shareholders.
-If that is true, that is considered the best interest of the company.
+If that is true, that is considered in the best interest of the company.

 What benefits a company and its shareholder might not benefit the employees or the customers.